"Stop it, stop it, turn them off! I can't control it! I can't be all of them, not all at once!"

 who the shapeshifter posed as (and that they were, in fact, a shapeshifter) this becomes a case of Viewers Are Morons

-In shows aimed towards kids or ones where especially Genre Savvy
+In shows aimed towards kids or ones where the shapeshifter is especially Genre Savvy

 , expect the shapeshifter to possibly survive, thus rendering this trope a bit confusing as the viewer wonders why there's the equivalent of death convulsions going on for a character who will later turn out to be fine.